-Today, Joseph is used through the Western World.
-Familiar variations include the Italian Giuseppe (which can be shortened to Beppe) and the Spanish Jose, with the diminutive Pepito.
-But there’s also the Dutch Joop, the Irish Seosamh, and the Maori Hohepa.
+Joseph variations have long been popular in Italy and Spain, where the Italian Giuseppe (which can be shortened to Beppe) and the Spanish Jose, with the diminutive Pepito, will sound familiar to American ears.
+But other languages have their take on Joseph as well.
+Unique cultural variations of Joseph include the Dutch Joop, the Irish Seosamh, and the Maori Hohepa.

 Famous Joes (and Josephs and Jos) include world rulers, athletes, and stars.
 Here, our favorite iconic Josephs, Joes, Josephines and Josies.